angelYHF/Tabular-deep-learning-for-GWP/README.md

 Tabular deep learning package aims to make multi-task deep learning with tabular data for genome-wide prediction over real-world genomic data: mice data, pig data, wheat data, 14-cancer microarray data, and Loblolly pine data.
 There are totally eight models for the evaluation: LassoNet, TabR, TabNet, NODE, TabTransformer, FT-Transformer, AutoInt, Gandalf.
 These models have been built on Pytorch successfully.
 I will give the parameter space that we used quite soon.
 While some of them have been showed in the codes.
+BTW: the pig data is bigger than other four datasets, if you need this data, I can share another github link with you.